 For those choosing a loveseat to fit into a larger room that already has solid-color furniture, a pattern might be a bold and fun choice.
 For a small apartment or dorm room, a solid, neutral color could be a more logical option.
 Sometimes you can also select the color and finish for the frame.

-Some loveseats include accessories that add to their functionality.
+Some loveseats feature accessories that add to their functionality.
 These accessories can include center consoles with cupholders, a storage compartment, and even hidden compartments that conceal USB and power ports for charging devices.
-Loveseats also sometimes offer a matching ottoman.
+Some loveseats also come with a matching ottoman.

 For more information about loveseats and other comfortable seating options, check out these answers to some of the most frequently asked questions.
 If additional concerns arise, contact the manufacturer.